Ecommerce is all about the products you offer – or is it?

 - Task completion – This can be measured using bounce rates (including card abandonment) and conversion rates.

 - Customer retention – If your users are happy, they will remain loyal.
 Simple as that!
+But if you wish to keep them happy long-term, you need something engaging, like a loyalty program.

 Tip no. 7: Test your efforts